Liver Tumors (Cancer)

-Diabetes – diabetics have a greater risk of liver cancer than do people who don’t have diabetes.
+- Diabetes – diabetics have a greater risk of liver cancer than people who don't have diabetes.

-Your sex – men are more likely to develop liver cancer than are women.
+- Your sex - men are more likely to develop liver cancer than women.

 A healthy diet and lifestyle can greatly reduce your risk of liver cancer, even if you have a chronic viral infection of the liver.
 Overload with iron or copper can be treated which prevents liver cancer.
 Early diagnosis of liver disease enables treatment that can prevent liver cancer.
 Avoid smoking and excess alcohol intake and follow the dietary recommendations in this book.